pettersand/builder/devlog.md

 Implemented and started testing the process of our 2-step registration process.
 Aiming to follow best practice and security of the data and app in general.

+## 18/09-23

+Working on step 2 registration.
+Data validation, and setting up the flow of data between front and back.
+Goal for today is to complete the registration process, and starting work on login functionality - this will allow me to start populating the database with workout program templates.